 When this occurs, you are still able to use the software but only working with files (ovens, Process Windows, profiles) that are located in the local directory.
-It will temporarily reset back to the local install directory and any new files generated or updated will be saved in the local directory (C:\ “software root folder”).
+It will temporarily reset back to the local install directory and any new files generated or updated will be saved in the local directory (C:\ software root folder).
 If the network connection is re-established, the software must be restarted to begin writing directly to the network directory again.

 Any data that was collected while the software was offline will be moved to the network directory after the connection has been re-established and the software is restarted.